marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/tand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TAND, DTAND, trigonometric function, tangent, degrees, tangent, degrees

 .. _tand:

-.. index:: TAND

-.. index:: DTAND

-.. index:: trigonometric function, tangent, degrees

-.. index:: tangent, degrees

 TAND --- Tangent function, degrees
 **********************************